hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 Or people would still write a lot of useful code, completely ignorant of what happens behind the scenes.
 Fewer people would optimize beyond that, by choice or need.
 That's what I think would happen.

 ## 15-Feb-2022

-[10:29:43](#W7PeYRcL9R6YKLw_P3a9MEVBH29XZjhSV3ykjMp6CLA) <rebolek (Boleslav B≈ôezovsk√Ω)>:
->  GC pressure of this design would render select near-useless for anything but console tinkering.

-Or people would still write a lot of useful code, completely ignorant of what happens behind the scenes.
-Fewer people would optimize beyond that, by choice or need.
-That's what I think would happen.

 [13:34:11](#ZH3PKxXFkPgdTIge9svUfJ3gwIYn0T6FeaGTVQRD3zs) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 There is not much info in the [Altme chat](http://www.rebol.org/aga-display-posts.r?offset=0&post=r3wp453x13747) either.
 But it looks that years ago the preferences were to have R2 behavior.